astylezx626/odin-recipes/README.md

 # odin-recipes
-Here we are going to create something fun!
+Here we are going to create something fun and demonstrate that projects can be pushed from git onto github.